qundao/mirror-microcad/books/microcad_language/src/intro/preface.md

 # Preface

-In the 2010s there was a time where 3D printing became available for almost everyone in Makerspaces and at home.
+In the 2010s, 3D printing suddenly became accessible to almost everyone — whether in maker spaces or even at home.
-People were building DIY printers and started to program controllers to control them.
-Those programmers once needed a platform to create 3D objects they can print.
+People began building their own DIY printers and writing software to control them.
+Naturally, these developers needed a platform to design 3D models that could be printed.

-In this time [someone](https://github.com/kintel) just invented a programming language for those people who are working with their keyboards instead of using a mouse or a graphic tablet.
+Around that time, [someone](https://github.com/kintel) came up with an idea: a programming language made specifically for people who prefer working with a keyboard rather than a mouse or graphics tablet.

-This language was called [OpenSCAD](https://github.com/openscad/openscad) and it was widely used since then and a great success.
+That language is called [OpenSCAD](https://github.com/openscad/openscad).
+It turned out to be a great success, inspiring countless impressive projects.

-We (the founders of microcad) loved it too and did a lot of "thingies" with it.
+We loved it too and created many “thingies” with it.
-But as experienced software engineers we also had some criticism.
+However, as experienced software engineers, we also had a few points of critique.
-OpenSCAD's language is easy to learn and looks a little like common C programs.

-But we felt, like the language itself could:
+While OpenSCAD is easy to learn and has a syntax reminiscent of C, we felt the language could be improved in several ways:

-- generally be more specialized in creating graphics,
+- more specialization for creating graphics,
-- ease it to modularize programs,
+- better support for modular programming,
-- use strict types and units,
+- strict typing and unit handling,
-- be more like *rust* rather like *C*,
+- a syntax closer to *Rust* than to *C*,
-- have a proper library concept,
+- a solid library system,
-- have plugins which are written in other languages,
+- plugin support for other programming languages,
-- come up with a more helpful visualization.
+- and a more powerful visualization concept.

-So after getting close to rust in the last years we started microcad as a fun project and then got selected for a funding for the visualization plugin in 2025.
+Over the past few years, as we became more familiar with *Rust*, we started *microcad* as a fun side project.
+In 2025, we were fortunate to receive funding to develop a visualization plugin.

-After more than a year of work we have developed some concepts and have realized them.
+After more than a year of work, we’ve developed and partially implemented several concepts.
+There’s still plenty to do and many more ideas to explore — but we believe we’ve now reached a point where it’s time to share our work with others.